jazyk: Yootheme english template

 CEEPUS PARTNER INSTITUTIONS

-We also offer room short-term incoming PhD students and colleagues from CEEPUS partner institutions.
-At our department, we may offer you an opportunity for presenting your research, show you our laboratories, share knowledge, skills, sources etc. Each incoming guest will be provided with a sitting place in one of our offices with internet connection and other necessary equipment according to further arrangements.
-During your stay, you will become a member of our familly and we will do our best to ensure you would enjoy your time spent in the city of Olomouc.
+We also offer room for incoming short-term students and colleagues from CEEPUS partner institutions.
+At our department, we may offer you an opportunity to present your research, show you our laboratories, share knowledge, skills, sources, etc. Each incoming guest will be provided with a seating place in one of our offices with internet connection and other necessary equipment according to further arrangements.
+During your stay, you will become a member of our GIS family, and we will do our best to ensure you enjoy your time spent in the city of Olomouc.

 - Salzburg: University of Salzburg